flori4nk/VelocityAutoReconnect/README.md

 ##### Fallback Message
 **message**
 * Default: You will be reconnected soon.
-* Description: Welcome message sent to players joining the Limbo server
+* Description: Welcome message sent to players joining the Limbo server.
+Can be a JSON Text Component.

 **message.enabled**
 * Default: false